hiroshimamiya/EPIB685/README.md

 We will also use R Studio software for workshops and assignments involving areal disease risk estimation and the analysis of time-series data, although the software codes are largely provided to you, with the main tasks being interpretation and visualization.

-- Those who have not completed EPIB613 or equivalent can take introductory R studio course in the Computational and Data Systems Initiative (CDSI) at https://www.mcgill.ca/cdsi/training/workshops/data-science-r.
+- Those who have not completed EPIB613 or equivalent can take introductory R Studio course in the Computational and Data Systems Initiative (CDSI) at https://www.mcgill.ca/cdsi/training/workshops/data-science-r.
 - Alternatively, this is a good site to get foundation: https://swcarpentry.github.io/r-novice-gapminder/01-rstudio-intro.html